For Employees & Individuals — Your Path Back to Work

 • Call 860-502-0917 or email [email protected] — same-day response guaranteed.

-• In-person evaluations available in CT and MA; virtual/remote evaluations also offered.
+• In-person evaluations available in CT, MA & VT; virtual/remote evaluations also offered.

 • Affordable, flat-rate pricing — ask me about fees during your first call.

-• I am licensed in both Connecticut and Massachusetts.
+• I am licensed in Connecticut, Massachusetts, and Vermont.

 • You may use your own health insurance for some treatment components — I can advise and help.